Zainab Masood

-Zainab Khan (also Masood) is a character from the BBC soap opera EastEnders, played by Nina Wadia.
+Zainab Masood (also Khan) is a character from the BBC soap opera EastEnders, played by Nina Wadia.
 She made her first appearance on 16 July 2007.
-Zainab is the mother of Syed (Marc Elliott), Shabnam (Zahra Ahmadi/Rakhee Thakrar), Tamwar (Himesh Patel) and Kamil Masood (Arian Chikhlia).
-She is the wife of Masood Ahmed (Nitin Ganatra), who divorces her, and of Yusef Khan (Ace Bhatti), who she remarries after a divorce decades earlier, and who abuses her.
+Zainab is the mother of Syed (Marc Elliott), Shabnam (Zahra Ahmadi), Tamwar (Himesh Patel) and Kamil Masood (Arian Chikhlia).
+She is the wife of Masood Ahmed (Nitin Ganatra), who divorces her, and of Yusef Khan (Ace Bhatti), whom she remarries after a divorce decades earlier, and who abuses her in both of their marriages.
 Wadia quit her role in 2012 and departed the series in the episode shown on 8 February 2013.